simonlindholm/asm-processor/README.md

 This repository contains both the original Python implementation and rewrite in Rust that is designed to be 1:1 behavorially equivalent with the existing Python version, but faster.

 ## Installation
-The simplest way to install asm-processor is via [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html): from anywhere, run `cargo install --locked asm-processor`.
-The binary for the current architecture will be built and installed locally on the system.
-Projects can then just invoke `asm-processor` from any location, as long as the installation directory is in the system path.
-Alternatively, the binary can be built from source (`cargo build --release`) if the asm-processor repository is cloned.
+The simplest way to install asm-processor is by building it with [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html): run `cargo install --path REPO/rust --root DEST`, where `REPO` is the path to this repository and `DEST` is the desired destination directory for the `asm-processor` executable.
+The build system for your project can then be configured to run `asm-processor` from the `DEST` path.

-If you prefer to manage the dependency itself in your project, we also provide release binaries that can either be downloaded at build time or included directly in your project.
+If you prefer not to build the project yourself or require downstream users to do so, we also provide release binaries that can either be downloaded at build time or included directly in your project's repo.

 Alternatively, the Python implementation can be used.
 For this, simply vendor this repo into your repository (or use a git submodule) and use `build.py`.